SebiAi/custom-nothing-glyph-tools/README.md

 ***

 # Hardware limitations
-* On the Phone (1) at least the Glyphs can't playback fast-changing light sequences
+* On the Phone (1) at least the Glyphs can't playback fast-changing light sequences.
+One user reported that this phenomenon disappeared when it was set as a ringtone or notification sound.

 ***